Essential Tips for WordPress Beginners

 WordPress beginners who implement these helpful (and practical) techniques early on will set themselves up for success and see results faster.

 1. Your sidebar isn’t your hall closet

-They’re stuffed with your ads, your social media icons, links to your most recent tweets, photos of your Facebook fans, and on and on.
-Buried among all that information might be a link you’d really like your site visitor to click on, but if they can’t find it, you might as well not have it there.
+They’re stuffed with your ads, social media icons, links to your most recent tweets, photos of your Facebook fans, and on and on.
+Buried among all that information might be a link you’d like your site visitor to click on, but if they can’t find it, you might as well not have it there.
 The solution?
 Pare down your sidebar to the absolute essentials.